-Blue Chip stocks are not just for risk-averse investors, although most market commentators cite “safety” as one of the principal attractions of the stocks.
-The safety comes from the rock-solid financial stability of most blue-chip stocks and decades of solid performance.
+Blue Chip stocks are not just for risk averse investors, although most market commentators cite “safety” as one of the principal attractions of Blue Chips.
+The safety comes from the rock solid financial stability of most blue chip stocks, along with decades long track records of solid performance.

-Dividend payments are another reason for the attractiveness of blue-chip stocks in Australia.
-Although there is no precise definition of a blue-chip stock, dividends are acknowledged as the factor that differentiates a blue-chip from a large-cap stock.
+Dividend payments are another major reason for the attraction of blue chip stocks.
+Although there is no precise definition of a blue chip stock, dividends are acknowledged as one factor that differentiates a blue chip from a large cap stock.

 A history of consistent dividend payments reinforces the financial stability of a company that continues to share company earnings with investors.

-Many blue-chip companies are market leaders in the sectors in which they operate, with the products and services they provide instantly recognisable to investors and the general public.
-Putting all those factors together suggests blue chips can withstand downturns in the larger economy or their respective business sectors.
+Many blue chip companies are market leaders in the sectors in which they operate with the products and services they provide instantly recognizable to both the investing and the general public.
+Putting all those factors together suggests blue chips can withstand downturns in the larger economy or in their respective business sectors.

 Top Australian Brokers